PatriotSoftwareMN/.github/README.md

 ## More info
 For more info go to [ashertornado.com](https://ashertornado.com)

-Sorry this website isn't working, I am working on getting it up and running.
+Sorry the website isn't working, I am working on getting it up and running.